nanodlp/docs/guide/controller-board.md

 ## NanoDLP Shield

-These are unofficial controller boards based on early NanoDLP hardware design, use of these board are not suggested due to short comes.
+These are unofficial controller boards based on early NanoDLP hardware design, use of these board are not suggested due to weaknesses.